tayponghee/2-player-FPGA-battleship-game/README.md

 # 2 Player FPGA battleship game, made for Xilinx, using Verilog.
 - The game is ran on 2 simulataneous FPGAs using the UART communication protocol
-- PLayers would begin the game by playing rock paper scissors to determine the attack order
+- Players would begin the game by playing rock paper scissors to determine the attack order
-- PLayers would then be given the option to select the position and rotations of each ship using the mouse
+- Players would then be given the option to select the position and rotations of each ship using the mouse
 - Once ready, the attacking player would begin.
 If the bomb hits the enemy ship, they would be allowed to continue bombing, else it switches to the other player.
 - Game will end when the score hits 31; i.e. all of the enemy's ships have been sunk